1155124617/CSCI3260Project/README.md

 **ESC**: Exit the game

 ## How to play
-All you need to do is download the folder **Running_Required** and open the exe file in the folder.
+All you need to do is download the folder **Running_Required** and open the exe file in the folder. *Note: Currently this supports Windows OS.*